 Do I need to go back to rehab after a relapse?

-Not every slip requires going away to rehab.
-Maybe going back to therapy/IOP is enough to turn things around or committing to daily meetings.
 That said, there’s no shame in coming back to rehab.
 We’re here to help, not judge.
 Reach out to your Recovery Coach to talk about what’s going on and your options.
 Do whatever it takes to effectively address the holes in your recovery lifestyle.

 If you need help with any of the points below, seek additional treatment: